Joe DiMaggio's 56-game hitting streak: Reaction and statistical summary

 Despite receiving little press coverage in its early days, the streak ultimately gained significant attention from the media and baseball fans.
 It served as a distraction at a time when World War II was ongoing in Europe; author Richard Ben Cramer wrote that it "gave America just what it needed: something apart from woe and war to talk about—a summer craze."
 Fan enthusiasm continued climbing even after DiMaggio had set the record, as large crowds filled stadiums to follow his exploits.
 ESPN's Jayson Stark has described DiMaggio's achievement as "the coolest, most romantic record in sports."
 Author Maury Allen considered the streak a "crossover event" that raised awareness of DiMaggio among the general population and gave him increased respect from baseball fans.

-As of 2021, the mark DiMaggio set in 1941 remains intact.
+As of 2024, the mark DiMaggio set in 1941 remains intact.
 Various analysts have called the record unbreakable.
 Among the factors cited as making the streak difficult to surpass are a decreasing emphasis on high batting averages for hitters, a higher number of relief pitchers used by teams, and mounting media attention and pressure as lengthy hitting streaks develop.
-One factor cited by sportswriters in 1941 to explain the streak was DiMaggio's bat control; over the length of his run; he struck out only five times.
+One factor cited by sportswriters in 1941 to explain the streak was DiMaggio's bat control; over the length of his run, he struck out only five times.

 During the 56 games that encompassed his 1941 hitting streak, DiMaggio had 91 base hits in 223 at-bats for a .408 average.
 He had 55 runs batted in during the period, and his hit count included 15 home runs.
 His 56 runs scored matched the number of games in his streak.
 In the final 11 games, DiMaggio had a .545 average, with 24 hits in 44 at-bats.
 DiMaggio faced the Browns and White Sox 12 times each during the streak, the most of any AL opponent.
 The Athletics and Senators were his least common foes, with the Yankees having played each team five times; however, DiMaggio had his highest batting average against the Athletics, hitting .524 against them.
 The Yankees moved up significantly in the AL standings during the streak.
 Before it started, they were five-and-a-half games out of first place in the AL. By the time it ended, the Yankees had improved to 56–27 for the season and were on top of the AL by seven games over the Indians.
 Their record during the streak was 41–13, with two ties.

+DiMaggio's hitting streak has become a comparison for other statistically improbable feats, such as CBS under James T. Aubrey having 14 of the top 15 programs during the 1963–64 United States network television schedule.